-World Heritage sites were originally established by the United Nations Educational, Scientific and Cultural Organization (UNESCO) to identify places of cultural and historical significance.
-Demarcated as protected zones, UNESCO heritage sites in the UAE are a major attraction for those who want a glimpse into the nation’s storied history.
+World Heritage sites are established by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a means for identifying places with cultural and historical significance.
+Demarcated as protected zones, UNESCO heritage sites in the UAE are a major attraction for tourists and residents who want a glimpse into the nation’s epic history.

 Official UNESCO sites in the UAE